bnnm/wwiser/doc/EXAMPLES.md

                            > mtrack > (key1=3) subtrack3 > ...
 ```
 - tracks have random type but point to the same object
-- has tracks that changes (switch variables that are only accesible on change)
+- has switch variables that aren't accesible
-  - usually all point to the same thing
 - has vocal songs in multiple languages (set as localized banks)
 - uses variable 0x27 [FadeOutTime]
 - has a lot of strange usage of features to achieve effects in twisted ways (inexperienced?)